SirGsusFreak/vgchartzScrape/README.md

 # vgchartzfull - A crawler to download data from Global Videogame Sales

 vgchartzfull.py is a python@3 crawler script based on BeautifulSoup.
-It creates a csv dataset with data from more than 61,000 games. based on data from [VGChartz Site](http://www.vgchartz.com/gamedb/).
+It creates a csv dataset with data from 61,181 games. based on data from [VGChartz Site](http://www.vgchartz.com/gamedb/).

 ## Output